Don’t Faint, Use FAINT to Qualify Leads

 Example questions to ask:

-• What prompted you to look into solutions like ours?
+• What happened that led you to research solutions like ours?

-Need: What specific challenges or problems need to be solved?
+Need: What particular challenges or problems need to be solved?

 Example questions to ask:

-• Could you describe the specific challenges you’re facing?
+• Could you describe the specific challenges or problems you’re facing?

 Timing: When does the prospect plan to implement a solution?